What is Social and Emotional Learning (SEL)?

 In elementary school, SEL often focuses on helping students achieve key developmental skills, such as the ability to express emotions and establish and manage peer relationships with less support from adults.
 Through middle and high school, it often shifts to the unique needs of young people in adolescence, such as their search for identity and attitudes toward themselves and others.

-When effectively structured and supported, SEL programs have been shown to benefit students in a number of ways—from improving academic performance, to decreasing problem behavior and emotional distress, to helping students succeed in higher education and the workplace.
-Drawing on RWJF-funded research and programs, this collection includes resources supporting use of SEL approaches to provide every student the foundation for success in school, work, and life.
+When effectively structured and supported, Social Emotional Learning programs have been shown to benefit students in a number of ways—from improving academic performance, to decreasing problem behavior and emotional distress, to helping students succeed in higher education and the workplace.
+Drawing on RWJF-funded research and programs, this collection includes resources supporting use of Social Emotional Learning approaches to provide every student the foundation for success in school, work, and life.